akhilesh-k/BookWorm/README.md

 ### How to Use BookWorm<br>
 <br>
 run `python3 check.py`<br>
-Save .pdf files in same directory and use the GUI.
+Save .pdf files in same directory and use the GUI.<br>
+Feel free to fork and contribute.